-Time Certificates (6 - 84 months) have a specified maturity date upon issuance.
-Unless specifically stated otherwise, Time Certificates automatically renew for the same term as the original Certificate upon maturity unless the holder gives CGIF written notice 30 days prior to the maturity of the Certificates.
-Time Certificates redeemed prior to the maturity date may be subject to a penalty, unless waived by CGIF in its sole discretion, such as in the case of a redemption that is occasioned by a change in the way CGIF proposes to calculate interest rates.
-The penalty for early redemption at this time is the forfeiture of 120 days of interest on the amount of principal redeemed.
+Time Certificates have a specified maturity date upon issuance.
+Time Certificates automatically renew for the same term as the original Certificate upon maturity unless the holder gives CGIF written notice at least 30 days prior to the maturity of the

+Certificates.
+CGIF is not legally obligated to redeem Time Certificates prior to maturity.
+When early redemption is allowed, Time Certificates redeemed prior to the maturity date may be subject to a penalty, unless waived by CGIF in its sole discretion, such as in the case of a redemption that is occasioned by a change in the way CGIF proposes to calculate interest rates.
+The penalty for early redemption at this time is the forfeiture of an amount equal to 120 days of interest on the amount of principal redeemed.
+CGIF may retain both accrued interest and outstanding principal to pay this penalty.
 CGIF's policies require CGIF to maintain at any given point in time a reserve of cash equivalents equal to at least 10% of the aggregate amount of the Certificates then outstanding.

-CGIF reserves the right, upon six months written notice to the holder, to redeem any Certificate by payment of the principal amount of the Certificate then outstanding.
+CGIF reserves the right, upon six months written notice to the holder, to redeem any Certificate by payment of the principal amount of the Certificate then outstanding and any accrued interest.